304 North Cardinal St.

-Plants are generally chosen for 4-season appeal, and are planned in context of the plants around them.
-Small trees like Japanese Maple minimize the amount of leaves to rake in the fall.
-Evergreen hedges of Yew shrubs grow slowly but surely, requiring only a trim once or twice a year.
+Plants are generally chosen for 4-season appeal and are planned in the context of the plants around them.
+Small trees like Japanese Maple minimize the number of leaves to rake in the fall.
+Evergreen hedges of Yew shrubs grow slowly but surely, requiring only trim once or twice a year.
 Ornamental grasses such as Feather Reed Grass can be left standing in cooler months to provide some movement in the landscape before being cut down at the end of the winter to allow for new spring growth.

 “In a way, minimal planting is similar to formal planting schemes.
 A considered and ordered view of how to use growing material is required where each subject must warrant its inclusion based on leaf shape, overall habit, flower colour or year-round appearance.”Best Garden Design: Practical inspiration from the RHS Chelsea Flower Show, by Chris Young